+The last sections of this introduction make some observations about the state of digital and digitally informed theatre and performance today.
+Those observations cut across the articles and documents included herein, by identifying two main ‘returns’ in current encounters of performance, with and through the digital.

 In 2016 media theorist Florian Cramer wrote an essay entitled ‘What is ‘post-digital’?’
-The inspiration for this came from the picture of a young man typing on a park bench, which was uploaded on the popular site Reddit in 2013 and immediately went viral.
+The inspiration for this came from the picture of a young man typing on a park bench, which was uploaded on the popular wesite Reddit in 2013 and immediately went viral.
 The catch (which undoubtedly is also the reason for the picture’s immense popularity) is that the young man is not typing on his laptop, palmtop or mobile device, but is instead using an analogue typewriter (which looks considerably bulkier and more awkward to carry around than any of the digital devices he could have chosen for that purpose).
 The ‘young man with typewriter’ sighting points to a phenomenon that is pertinent throughout this special issue, and which signifies an encounter with the digital as a return to our contemporary condition afresh: the return to the analogue through the digital.

 Cramer points out that using a mechanical typewriter rather than a computational device in contemporary culture does not mark one out as being old-fashioned; instead, it registers as ‘a deliberate choice of renouncing electronic technology, thereby calling into question the common assumption that computers, as meta-machines, represent obvious technological progress and therefore constitute a logical upgrade from any older media technology.’
 He further calls our attention to the fact that typewriters are not the only analogue media to have been ‘resurrected’ in contemporary digital culture, pointing to the revival of vinyl records as another example of the same return, alongside practices such as analogue photography and artists’ printmaking.

 Cramer uses this image as a springboard for his ideas around the notion of the post-digital.
 Acknowledging the problematic nature of the term ‘post-digital’ at a point in time when we remain decisively embedded within a digital culture – a condition that would be both unwise and dangerous to ignore – he goes on to suggest that the phenomenon of returning towards the analogue (as a technology, aesthetic, or life practice) might indicate ‘either a contemporary disenchantment with digital information systems and media gadgets, or a period in which our fascination with these systems and gadgets has become historical’.
-Thus the term ‘post-digital’, he suggests, should not be understood in a technical-scientific or media-theoretical sense, indicating a condition that follows one which has ceased (that is, that which comes after the digital), but as the prefix ‘post’ is used in popular culture to point to a condition or situation that continues, albeit in a different form or through different systems (as in ‘post-punk’, for example).
+Thus the term ‘post-digital’, he suggests, should not be understood in a technical-scientific or media-theoretical sense, indicating a condition that follows one which has ceased (that is, that which comes after the digital), but as the prefix ‘post-’ is used in popular culture to point to a condition or situation that continues, albeit in a different form or through different systems (as in ‘post-punk’, for example).
 Challenging the very divide between analogue and digital technology, Cramer suggests that the ‘post-digital’ indicates a crisis of systems (rather than a crisis of the digital per se) and the upsurge of a desire for agency on the part of the individual.